 - reduces the risk of cancer returning or new cancer developing

 - can be combined with other treatments for breast cancer like breast surgery, radiotherapy, chemotherapy, aromatase inhibitors and tamoxifen

 Surgical removal of the ovaries reduces the risk of breast cancer returning and has the added benefit of reducing the risk of developing cancer of the ovaries, although cancer of the ovaries is uncommon.

 Turning off the ovaries with medication

 The ovaries can be shut down temporarily with medication.
-This is usually done by giving a course of monthly injections of goserelin (Zoladex®).
+This is usually done by giving monthly injections of goserelin (Zoladex®).
 This gradually causes the levels of oestrogen to fall, which leads to temporary menopause.

 - Symptoms of menopause: hot flushes, mood swings, difficulty sleeping, vaginal dryness.

 - These symptoms usually come on gradually over weeks or months as the levels of oestrogen drop slowly.